Reserve currency: Calls for an alternative reserve currency

 John Maynard Keynes proposed the bancor, a supranational currency to be used as unit of account in international trade, as reserve currency under the Bretton Woods Conference of 1945.
 The bancor was rejected in favor of the U.S. dollar.

 A report released by the United Nations Conference on Trade and Development in 2010, called for abandoning the U.S. dollar as the single major reserve currency.
 The report states that the new reserve system should not be based on a single currency or even multiple national currencies but instead permit the emission of international liquidity to create a more stable global financial system.

 Countries such as Russia and China, central banks, and economic analysts and groups, such as the Gulf Cooperation Council, have expressed a desire to see an independent new currency replace the dollar as the reserve currency.
 However, it is recognized that the US dollar remains the strongest reserve currency.

 On 10 July 2009, Russian President Medvedev proposed a new 'World currency' at the G8 meeting in London as an alternative reserve currency to replace the dollar.

 At the beginning of the 21st century, gold and crude oil were still priced in dollars, which helps export inflation and has brought complaints about OPEC's policies of managing oil quotas to maintain dollar price stability.

+Due to the Russian invasion of Ukraine and international sanctions, Russia has used the United Arab Emirates dirham as a neutral currency when selling oil to India.

 Special drawing rights

 Some have proposed the use of the International Monetary Fund's (IMF) special drawing rights (SDRs) as a reserve.
-The value of SDRs are calculated from a basket determined by the IMF of key international currencies, which as of 2016 consisted of the United States dollar, euro, renminbi, yen, and pound sterling.
+The value of SDRs are calculated from a basket determined by the IMF of key international currencies, which as of 2016 consisted of the United States dollar, Euro, Japanese yen, Pound sterling and PRC Renminbi.

 Ahead of a G20 summit in 2009, China distributed a paper that proposed using SDRs for clearing international payments and eventually as a reserve currency to replace the U.S. dollar.

 On 3 September 2009, the United Nations Conference on Trade and Development (UNCTAD) issued a report calling for a new reserve currency based on the SDR, managed by a new global reserve bank.
 The IMF released a report in February 2011, stating that using SDRs "could help stabilize the global financial system."

-Chinese yuan

-Chinese yuan officially became a supplementary forex reserve asset on 1 October 2016.
-It represents 10.92% of the IMF's SDR currency basket.
-The Chinese yuan is the third reserve currency after the U.S. dollar and euro within the basket of currencies in the SDR.
 The SDR itself is only a minuscule fraction of global currency reserves.

+Cryptocurrencies

+According to some cryptocurrency proponents, digital cryptocurrencies could potentially replace fiat currencies as a possible global reserve currency.